jroper/akka/akka-docs/rst/scala/persistence.rst

 --------------------

 Local snapshot store plugin config entry is ``akka.persistence.snapshot-store.local`` and it writes snapshot files to the local filesystem.
+Enable this plugin by defining config property:

+.. includecode:: code/docs/persistence/PersistencePluginDocSpec.scala#leveldb-snapshot-plugin-config

 The default storage location is a directory named ``snapshots`` in the current working directory.
 This can be changed by configuration where the specified path can be relative or absolute:

 .. includecode:: code/docs/persistence/PersistencePluginDocSpec.scala#snapshot-config